Item number: 30.3071+ VARIATIONS

 Tip 3: Adjust cooling appliances

-At what temperature is food best stored in the fridge?
+At what temperature is food best stored in the fridge or freezer?
 Thermostats are often set too low, leading to unnecessarily high energy bills.

 When the fridge temperature is right, it has many advantages: the food stays fresh and does not lose any vitamins.
 Usually, you can also save energy and money with the right temperature setting.
 If the fridge is too cold, it wastes energy, if it is too warm, a layer of ice forms and the fridge uses more energy to reach the desired temperature.